kosakanishkdev/Project-Ideas/README.md

 ---------

 ## Sample Homepage
 A sample homepage of Progate.
-Please feel free to fork this repository and try making changes or implement new features using HTML, CSS and JavaScript. [(details)](https://github.com/Progate-Community/homepage-sample)
+Try making changes or implement new features using HTML, CSS and JavaScript. [(details)](https://github.com/Progate-Community/homepage-sample)

 ## Word Count App
 Write a script that displays the number of words in a block of text in real time as the user types. [(details)](https://gist.github.com/cferdinandi/2d47e9e83f33f526eab50b5474a9787c)